microsoft/RLHF-APA/README.md

 ### Getting Started
-Python3 is required for the current codebase.
+Python 3 is required for the current codebase.
+It's recommended to use Python 3.9 for installing the dependencies.
+Due to the current [Ray support issue](https://github.com/ray-project/ray/issues/33232), Python 3.11 may give error during executation.

 Install the dependencies as follows.

 ```shell
 pip install -r requirements.txt